UFLCEN3031-10b/Terra_Tactus/README.md

 - Allow the admin user to **edit all data on the website**.
-    - Admin tool bar located in `/modules/core/`
+    - Admin tool bar located in `modules/core/`.
     - When signed in as an admin user you are allowed to edit the individual pages.
     - This includes editing:
-        - Products located in `modules/products/`
+        - Products located in `modules/products/`.
-            - Features
+            - Features.
-            - Curriculum
+            - Curriculum.
-            - Individual Product Data
+            - Individual Product Data.
             -  Viewed by clicking the **"Who Are You?"** button or scrolling to the bottom of the homepage.
-        - Subscriptions located in `modules/products/`
+        - Subscriptions located in `modules/products/`.
-            - Entire Page
+            - Entire Page.
             -  Viewed by clicking the **"Who Are You?"** button or scrolling to the bottom of the homepage.
-        - Retail located in `modules/products/`
+        - Retail located in `modules/products/`.
-            - Entire Page
+            - Entire Page.
             - Viewed by clicking the **"Who Are You?"** button or scrolling to the bottom of the homepage.
-        - Commercial located in `modules/products/`
+        - Commercial located in `modules/products/`.
-            -  Entire Page
+            -  Entire Page.
             -  Viewed by clicking the **"Who Are You?"** button or scrolling to the bottom of the homepage.
-        - Testimonials located in `modules/core/`
+        - Testimonials located in `modules/core/`.
-            - Create, Modify, and Delete
+            - Create, Modify, and Delete.
             - Viewed by clicking the **Testimonials** button in the second navigation bar.
-        - Announcements located in `modules/core/`
+        - Announcements located in `modules/core/`.
-            -  Create, Modify, and Delete
+            -  Create, Modify, and Delete.
             -  Viewed on the right side of the homepage.
-        - Homepage located in `modules/core`
+        - Homepage located in `modules/core`.
             - There is a carousel on the homepage that can also be edited.
 - Allow the admin user to **send clients email from the website**.
     - When a user registers they have various user role options to choose from.
     - Depending on the option they choose, they will be required to verify that they are for example a retailer by providing Tax ID information.
     - This information will be sent using an emailer that is built into the website to send the admin emails for review.
-    - Code is located in `/modules/products/`
+    - Code is located in `modules/products/`.

 ## Incomplete Features